inocan-group/aws-orchestrate/docs/devops.md

     When configuration _is_ required, we want to have it be _strongly typed_ so that mistakes can be avoided and -- via comments and autocomplete -- some of the the documentation of configuration is "baked in".

 ### Getting Started
-As was mentioned in the intro, we will produce a `serverless.yml` file for you and instead we ask you to focus on a `serverless.ts` file (also hosted in the root of your repo).
-What the heck is a `serverless.ts` file?
-Well in the fine tradition of "starting at the end", here is an example of what your file might look like:
+As was mentioned in the intro, we ask you to forget that pesky `serverless.yml` file and focus instead on the `serverless.ts` file (we'll automatically create the `serverless.yml` file and you can always look over our shoulder).

+So, what might your `serverless.ts` file look like?
+Here's a very simple example:

 ```ts
 const config: IServerlessConfig = {